 About The Station

-Sounds of the Mountains is a fully licensed, non-profit community radio station covering the Snowy Valleys and Gundagai Council areas.
+Sounds of the Mountains is a not for profit community licensed and DGR Registered radio station covering the Snowy Valleys and Cootamundra-Gundagai Regional Council areas.
 The station operates 24 hours a day and is staffed by a combination of paid and volunteer locals.

 Training courses happen regularly and involve local volunteers.
 For more details on training programs contact the station.

 The radio station is the locally recognised electronic medium for the immediate dissemination and distribution of emergency information.
 This role covers everything from bushfire alerts, snow-affected highways and roads to floods and severe thunderstorm warnings.

 Along these lines, the station has the proven reputation of broadcasting live from the studios or the location of the emergency 24 hours a day in case of an emergency event, such as a bushfire threatening life and property around the South West Slopes/Riverina Highlands region.
 The station also provides local programming and emergency broadcasting services to Radio Upper Murray 3RUM based in Walwa with studios in Tumbarumba and Corryong